gary-archer/oauth.apisample.serverless/README.md

 ## Overview

-The Serverless OAuth secured Node.js API code sample, referenced in my blog at https://authguidance.com:
+The Serverless OAuth secured Node.js API code sample:

 - The API has a fictional business area of `investments`, but simply returns hard coded data
 - The API's lambda functions validate a JWT access token on every request, in a zero trust manner